 Tumut Aerodrome Infrastructure Upgrade

-Share Tumut Aerodrome Infrastructure Upgrade on Facebook Share Tumut Aerodrome Infrastructure Upgrade on Twitter Share Tumut Aerodrome Infrastructure Upgrade on Linkedin Email Tumut Aerodrome Infrastructure Upgrade link
+Share Tumut Aerodrome Infrastructure Upgrade on Facebook Share Tumut Aerodrome Infrastructure Upgrade on X (formerly Twitter) Share Tumut Aerodrome Infrastructure Upgrade on Linkedin Email Tumut Aerodrome Infrastructure Upgrade link

-• Widening runway pavement to 23 metres for Code 2 design aircraft
+• Pavement strengthening and widening of the runway to 23 metres to accommodate Code 2 aircraft

-• Permanent pilot activated runway lighting, making night operations possible
+• Permanent pilot-activated runway lighting, enabling night operations

-• Lengthen southern parallel taxiway to improve operational efficiency
+• Extension of the southern parallel taxiway to improve operational efficiency

 Funding

-• Widening runway pavement to 23 metres for Code 2 design aircraft
+• Pavement strengthening and widening of the runway to 23 metres to accommodate Code 2 aircraft

-• Permanent pilot activated runway lighting, making night operations possible
+• Permanent pilot-activated runway lighting, enabling night operations

-• Lengthen southern parallel taxiway to improve operational efficiency
+• Extension of the southern parallel taxiway to improve operational efficiency

 Funding